Rosenberg Arts Alliance: Enticing Public Art Benches Downtown

 Cultural Arts District

 The folks in Rosenberg relish the arts.
-It would be nearly impossible not to notice it if visiting the downtown area, which has the designation of being a Cultural Arts District by the State of Texas.
+It would be nearly impossible not to notice it if visiting the downtown area, which has been designated a Cultural Arts District by the State of Texas.

 Sculptures, murals, potted plants, and these artistic benches highlight the historic buildings of the charming downtown locale.